kubermatic/docs/content/kubeone/master/guides/autoscaler_addon/_index.en.md

 #### Step E

 Once the Pod is running, check the node with the `kubectl get node` command.
-At this point, there should be a new node added to the already existing nodes.
+If everything works fine, there should be a new node added to the existing nodes.

 ```bash
 NAME                                            STATUS         ROLES             AGE   VERSION